Ria424/developers-animatesdk-docs/Document_object/Document290.md

 #### Usage

-document.renameScene(name)
+Document.renameScene(name)

 #### Parameters

-**name** `string`; A string that specifies the new name of the scene.
+**name** `string`; The new name of the scene.

 #### Returns

-`boolean`; A boolean value: true if the name is changed successfully; false otherwise.
+`boolean`; true if the name is changed successfully; false otherwise.
 If the new name is not unique, for example, the method returns false.

 #### Description

-Method; renames the currently selected scene in the Scenes panel.
+Method; Renames the currently selected scene in the Scenes panel.
 The new name for the selected scene must be unique.

 #### Example